 Also I feel blessed to have born in this country – India 🇮🇳, where this treasure of Yoga originated and was practised, experienced and preached by many great beings!

-Hope the information in the blog was informative!
-Please feel free to share your thoughts in comments… I do conduct Patanjali Yoga āsanas, prānāyama & meditation 🧘🏻♀️ classes as nirvāṇa yoga @ DnA Studio, HSR 1st Sector, Bangalore… People who stay near by & interested in joining do get in touch with me for further details.
-Thankyou!
+Hope the blog was informative.
+Do subscribe by giving your email id below👇, to receive new blog updates.
+I do conduct Patanjali Yoga āsanas, prānāyama & meditation 🧘🏻♀️ classes as nirvāṇa yoga @ HSR 1st Sector, Bangalore… People who stay near by & interested in joining do get in touch with me for further details.
+Thankyou 🙏!

 References: Certification of Yoga Professionals Guidebook, Patanjali Yoga Sutras – made easy by Dr. Padiki Nagaraja Rao, Raja Yoga, Autobiography of a Yogi, Babaji and the 18 Siddha Kriya Yoga Tradition and wikipedia.